Fulop-Krisztian/netconfigs/Cisco/Routing protocols/OSPF.md

 ---
 ### Recommended basic configuration

 ```
 en
 conf t
-router eigrp 1
+router ospf 1
 no auto-summary
 do sh ip rou | in C

+network <ip> <subnet> area <area id>

-! network <ip> <subnet> for every IP that you see in the output of the last command
+! for every IP that you see in the output of the last command
 ```

-### Redistribute
+### Authentication
 ```
-router <protocol> <id>
-redistribute <redistribute_source>

 !
-Other things may be required based on what you redistribute from or to.

-!
-For redisting to OSPF, you need a subnets at the end of the command
-!
-For redisting to EIGRP, you need a bunch of numbers at the end because EIGRP uses those to do its metric calculation.
+Auth:
+ip ospf authentication message-digest
+interface <interface> message-digest-key 1 md5 <password>

 ```